-Disruptive Factors to Tips to gather the correct information Behavior consider
+Disruptive Factors to Behavior consider Tips to gather the correct information -- --

-0 0 Components Does the behavior fit the definition of disruptive behavior Who does the behavior disrupt?
+Components Does the behavior fit the definition of disruptive behavior Who does the behavior disrupt?
 Ask questions such as: Who is affected by this behavior?
 When the customer does this, does it disrupt others?
-Whose activities are disrupted when this How is the behavior disruptive? happens?
-Ask questions such as: • What happens during these episodes that interferes with the normal activities of the customer or others?
+Whose activities are disrupted when this happens?
+How is the behavior disruptive?
+Ask questions such as: What happens during these episodes that interferes with the normal activities of the customer or others?
 In what way is this behavior inappropriate?
 Determine the intensity of the intervention How often the intervention is needed, and how much time and effort the intervention takes.
 Ask questions such as: What is done in response to this disruptive behavior?
 How often is the intervention used?
 How does the customer respond to you doing that?
 How well does the intervention work?
 What happens if you do not intervene?
 What happens if this does not stop the disruptive behavior?
-Determine the frequency of the behavior Consider the last 90 days.
-Ask questions such as:How often does the behavior occur?What triggers this behavior, if known?
+Determine the frequency of the behavior Ask questions such as: How often does the behavior occur?
+What triggers this behavior, if known?